brooklynbowers/question1_python/README.md

 # question1_python

-# Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).
-The numbers obtained should be printed in a comma-separated sequence on a single line.
+## write a program which will find all such numbers which are divisible by 7

-# Write a program which will find all such numbers which are divisible by 7
+## but are not a multiple of 5, between 2000 and 3200 (both included).
-# but are not a multiple of 5, between 2000 and 3200 (both included).
+## the numbers obtained should be printed in a comma-separated sequence on a single line.

-# The numbers obtained should be printed in a comma-separated sequence on a single line.
+## code:

 list = []
 for num in range(2000, 3200):